-First impressions are important, and the first thing owners look at on your Rover profile are your pictures.
+The first thing owners look at on your Rover profile are your pictures.
 When choosing photos for your profile, remember to:

 - Bring a furry friend.
 Photos with a dog instantly make your profile more attractive to potential clients.
+Take photos posing, playing, or just going for your daily stroll.
+(Portraits of pets alone are great too!)
+Pet owners love to get a sense of how you’ll interact with and care for your dog.

 Your biography section is a great place to tell your clients about yourself.
 They want to get to know you, and a thorough biography can take your profile to the next level.
 When writing about yourself, be sure to:

 - Write about your dog experience.
 Did you grow up with dogs?
 Have you volunteered at a shelter?
 Are you a fantastic foster parent?
 All of these details add up to a great profile.
+Describe what makes your experience unique.

 - Explain what you’ll do with a dog.
 Whether it’s nonstop frisbee, going on a long walk or sunbathing together in the yard, pet parents want to imagine what their dog’s day will be like with you.